An Infinite-Feature Extension for Bayesian ReLU Nets That Fixes Their Asymptotic Overconfidence: Infinite-Feature Extension for ReLU BNNs

 for any $\vx, \vx' \in \R^N$ with $N > 1$.
-We here deliberately use a summation, instead of the alternative of a product, since we want the associated GP to add uncertainty anywhere where \emph{at least} one input dimension has non-vanishing value.\footnote{By contrast, a product $k_\leftrightarrow(\vx, \vx'; \sigma^2)$ is zero if one of the $k_\leftrightarrow^1(x_i, x_i'; \sigma^2)$ is zero.} We call this kernel the \textbf{\emph{double-sided cubic spline (DSCS) kernel}}.
-Two crucial properties of this kernel are that it has negligible values around the origin and for any $\vx_* \in \R^N$, the value $k_\leftrightarrow(\vx_*, \vx_*)$ is \emph{cubic} in $\vx_*$.
+We here deliberately use a summation, instead of the alternative of a product, since we want the associated GP to add uncertainty whenever \emph{at least} one input dimension has non-zero value.
+(By contrast, a product $k(\vx, \vx')$ is zero if one of the $k^1(x_i, x_i')$ is zero.)
+We call this kernel the \textbf{\emph{double-sided cubic spline (DSCS) kernel}}.
+Similar to the one-dimensional case, two crucial properties of this kernel are that it has negligible variance around the origin of $\R^N$ and for any $\vx_* \in \R^N$ and $\alpha \in \R$, the value $k(\alpha\vx_*, \alpha\vx_*)$ is \emph{cubic} in $\alpha$.